⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Industrial and Commercial Bank of China (ICBC)

-The world's largest bank by assets, offering a comprehensive range of financial products and services.
-Strong in corporate and retail banking.
+The world's largest bank by assets, offering comprehensive corporate and retail banking services with extensive domestic and international operations.

 China Construction Bank (CCB)